 05 of 08

-Whether it is making sure red eared sliders are free to perform behaviors that are necessary for their well-being (such as basking and swimming) or just trying to figure out what your turtle is doing, understanding normal red eared slider behavior can help you provide optimal care for your turtle.
-Claw fluttering and not wanting to bask outside of the water are just two behaviors that may mean your turtle is trying to tell you something.
+Whether it is making sure red-eared sliders are free to perform behaviors that are necessary for their well-being (such as basking and swimming) or just trying to figure out what your turtle is doing, understanding normal red-eared slider behavior can help you provide optimal care for your turtle.
+Claw fluttering and a resistance to basking outside of the water are just two behaviors that may mean your turtle is trying to tell you something.

 06 of 08